-First let me say that 10 days on Palawan Island in the Philippines was just enough time to give us an insatiable thirst for more.
-I could try to convince you of this by telling you that its emerald jungle covered mountains, clear turquoise waters, white sand beaches, quaint fishing villages and abundance of wildlife will leave you breathless.
+First let me say that 10 days in Palawan Philippines was just enough time to give us an insatiable thirst for more.
+Its emerald jungle covered mountains, clear turquoise waters, white sand beaches, quaint fishing villages and abundance of wildlife left us both breathless and in awe.

 The truth is though that Palawan Island is so indescribably beautiful and magical that you really will have to go and see it for yourself.
-Take our word for it and squeeze as much time out of your itinerary as possible in this paradise of stunning land and seascapes.
+Take it from us, you will want to squeeze as much time out of your itinerary as possible in this paradise of stunning land and seascapes.

-Having said that, if like us 10 days is all you have then here is a good way to see as much as possible.
-The following itinerary is based on flying in and out of Palawan, Philippines via PPS (Puerto Princesa).
+Having said that, if like us, 10 days in the Philippines is all you have then here is our suggestion of what to do in Palawan Island.
+The following Palawan Philippines 10 day itinerary is based on flying in and out of PPS (Puerto Princesa) airport.
 This is how we did it since it offers the best combination of both cost and time effectiveness.

 Day 1 & 2: Puerto Princesa on Palawan Island